From dynastic geography to historical geography

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Tang, Xiaofeng, "From dynastic geography to historical geography" (1994).
-Geography - Dissertations.
-Paper 34.
+Geography and the Environment - Dissertations.
+34.